xonsh/xonsh/docs/bash_to_xsh.rst

       - Logical-or operator for subprocesses.
     * - ``$?``
       - ``_.rtn``
       - Returns the exit code, or status, of the previous command.
+The underscore ``_`` is working in the prompt mode.
+To get the exit code of the command in xonsh script use captured subprocess `!().rtn`.
     * - ``N=V command``
       - ``$N=V command`` or ``with ${...}.swap(N=V): command``
       - Set temporary environment variable(s) and execute the command.